-Where payments to third parties are made - for instance in terms of an annual facilities fee these payments reflect the expected contractual payments to be made in constant (real) dollars; that is no inflation multiplier is added even if one is provided for in the contract authorising the payment.
+Where payments to third parties are made - for instance in terms of an annual facilities fee, these payments reflect the expected contractual payments to be made in constant (real) dollars; that is no inflation multiplier is added even if one is provided for in the contract authorising the payment.
+In addition, these fees are assumed to include an allowance to cover any ongoing O&M costs by the proponent and are therefore not separately allowed for within the analysis.

-9.2 Quantification of Market Benefits
+10.2Quantification of Market Benefits

-9.2.1 Introduction
+10.2.1 Introduction

-Under clause 5.17.1 (c) (4) of the NER we must consider whether or not the following potential market benefits are material to the identification of the preferred option and if material, describe the methodology we have used to determine the benefit or cost arising from each one:
+Under clause 5.17.1 (c) (4) of the NER, we must consider whether or not the following potential market benefits are material to the identification of the preferred option and if material, describe the methodology we have used to determine the benefit or cost arising from each one:

-- (i) changes in voluntary load curtailment; - (ii) changes in involuntary load shedding and customer interruptions caused by network outages, using a reasonable forecast of the value of electricity to customers; - (iii) changes in costs for parties, other than the RIT-D proponent, due to differences in: (A) the timing of new plant; (B) capital costs; and - (C) the operating and maintenance costs; - (iv) differences in the timing of expenditure; - (v) changes in load transfer capacity and the capacity of Embedded Generators to take up load; - (vi) any additional option value (where this value has not already been included in the other classes of market benefits) gained or foregone from implementing the credible option with respect to the likely future investment needs of the National Electricity Market ; - (vii) changes in electrical energy losses; and - (viii) any other class of market benefit determined to be relevant by the AER.9
+(i) changes in voluntary load curtailment;

+- (ii) changes in involuntary load shedding and customer interruptions caused by network outages, using a reasonable forecast of the value of electricity to customers; - (iii) changes in costs for parties, other than the RIT-D proponent, due to differences in: - (A) the timing of new plant; - (B) capital costs; and - (C) the operating and maintenance costs; - (iv) differences in the timing of expenditure; - (v) changes in load transfer capacity and the capacity of Embedded Generators to take up load; - (vi) any additional option value (where this value has not already been included in the other classes of market benefits) gained or foregone from implementing the credible option with respect to the likely future investment needs of the National Electricity Market; - (vii) changes in electrical energy losses; and - (viii) any other class of market benefit determined to be relevant by the AER.12

-9.2.2 Voluntary Load Curtailment
+10.2.2 Voluntary Load Curtailment

-Voluntary load curtailment occurs when a customer agrees to reduce their demand on the network for a period in response to a network constraint.
+Voluntary load curtailment occurs where a customer (or group of customers) agrees to reduce their demand on the network for a period in response to a network constraint.
 The value (a negative market benefit) is evaluated by setting the value of lost production equal to the cost of the Network Support Agreement signed by or on behalf of the customer.
 This method results in a stream of annual costs which in turn are converted to a NPV.